Miye ou Miye: Religious & historical Sites

 National Evangelical Institute for Girls and Boys is one of the National Evangelical Synod Schools in Lebanon.
 It is a private school and the union of two old and historical famous institutions: Sidon Evangelical School for Girls (SESG) that was first founded in 1862 and Gerard Institute for the boys that was first founded in 1881 by the missionaries Rev. William King Eddy and Dr. George Ford.
 Dr. Ford had a grander vision of building an orphanage and other facilities in Miye ou Miye hilltop overlooking the ancient city of Sidon.
 But since he was in need of funds to build it, he traveled to Ramapo, New York, and secured donations from the local Christian community.
 The word Ramapo (Ramapough), is from Native American origin, meaning either "sweet water" or "sloping/slanting rocks".
 In 1881, with the donation money secured, he built Ramapo Hall, Peace Hall, among other buildings in Miye ou Miye.
 During World War II, the Australian 7th Division, with British and Free French, supported by the Royal Australian Air Force, Royal Australian Navy, Royal Navy and Royal Air Force, fought for Miye ou Miye against Vichy French forces in 1941.
 The Free France Forces turned the orphanage into a prison when they defeated the Vichy French.
 In 1942-43, the Lebanese people strived for independence from the French control.
 The French authorities responded by arresting and imprisoning key Lebanese leaders at Ramapo hall.
 Lebanese Christian and Muslim leaders united their forces, supported by the international community and regional powers, to pressure the French government which resulted in releasing the prisoners on November 22, 1943 and recognizing Lebanon's full and complete independence.
-In 1948, Palestinian refugees were driven from their homeland during the Israeli-Palestinian conflict and some of them settled at the outskirts of Miye ou Miye, occupying the land and the Palace(Ramapo Hall).
+In 1948, Palestinian refugees settled at the outskirts of Miye ou Miye, occupying the land and the Palace(Ramapo Hall).
 Since then, the West of Miye ou Miye village became known as Mieh Mieh refugee camp.
 Also, below the hill of Miye ou Miye refugee camp another camp was created at that time and became known as Ain al-Hilweh Palestinian refugee camp.